jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 In 2015, I returned to that area—**forty years later**.

 I saw a generation that had grown from those early conversions.
-It felt like seeing Pentecost in reverse—observing what the Living Water had done over decades.
+It felt like seeing Pentecost in reverse—observing what the Living Water had done over four decades.

-One man we taught—now serving in a bishopric—joined us on the visit to another family.
+One man we taught—now serving in a bishopric—joined us on the visit to our old ward.
 We reunited with a former branch president and saw photographs and memories stretching across time.
+So many lives changed from distant spiritual events.

 The Spirit confirmed to me again: